skip to content

 A child born to a woman during her marriage or marriage-like relationship with a domestic partner, or within 10 months of the marriage or relationship ending, is generally presumed (in the absence of proof to the contrary) to be the child of its mother and the spouse or domestic partner [see Family Relationships Act 1975 (SA) s 8].
 Domestic partner is defined in s 11A to include those in a registered relationship, as well as those who have been living together in a close personal relationship (as a couple on a genuine domestic basis) for 3 years or who have had a child together.

 Different presumptions apply where the child is conceived following fertilisation procedures [s 10C].
 These serve to recognise the intended parents, rather than the biological parents.
-See also Reproductive technologies.
+See Assisted reproductive treatment for more information.

 Who is responsible for registering a birth?